-I , , do confirm that I have read in complete Print Name • the SFA GATP Policy and Procedure Manual ar nd understand the requirements necessary for me to remain in good standing as an Athletic Training Student at Stephen F. Austin State University.
-Failure to do so will re esult in an infraction.
-I am also aware that this to be with me at all times during my clin ical rotations to be used as a reference for myself and/or my clinical instructor.
-A comple eted and current copy will always be available to me in the Program Director's office ATS Signature Date Program Director Date
+I,, do c confirm that I have read in complete the SFA GATP Policy and Procedure Manual and un derstand the requirements necessary for me to remain in good standing as an A thletic Training Student at Stephen F. Austin State University.
+Failure to do so will result i in an infraction.
+I am also aware that this to be with me at all times during my cl referencefor myself and/or my clinical instructor.
+A co always be available to me in the Program Director's o office

+ATS Signature Date Program Director Date